tokensoft/launchlists/README.md

 `chainId`: the Ethereum Chain ID where the sale will occur

 ### Sale Address
-`saleAddress`: the address of the sale management smart contract.
+`saleManagerAddress`: the address of the sale management smart contract.
 Tokensoft will provide this value.

 ### Sale ID
 `saleId`: the `bytes32` identifier uniquely identifying this sale, provided during the sale creation process at https://app.tokensoft.io in the `SaleManager.newSale()` function on-chain.